dreamking60/d3-start-to-finish-leanpub/manuscript/18 More on D3 joins.md

 {width: 50%}
 ![Nested array joined to `g` and `circle` elements](1a8c4def0472090a052c3de9930af8c0.png)

-Each `<g>` element is translated down the page by 100 pixels.
-Each `<circle>` element is translated horizontally by 100 pixels and sized according to the inner array values.
+Each `<g>` element represents a row of circles.
+Each `<circle>` element is spaced horizontally by 100 pixels and sized according to the inner array values.

 ### Overview

 The approach is to join the outer array to `<g>` elements.
 This means that each `<g>`‘s joined value is one of the inner arrays.
 We then iterate through the `<g>` elements and join the inner arrays to `<circle>` elements.

-D>This may feel a bit unusual because you’re used to joining arrays of numbers to HTML/SVG elements.
-However it doesn’t matter what type the array elements are.
-They can be numbers, strings, objects or arrays.

 ### Join outer array to `<g>` elements